ThatCoolCoder/foss-rcas/README.md

 - Content
     - Make a "showroom" map where you can take pictures of the planes for thumbnails (becuase rendering them in blender is difficult now that props are instanced scenes)
         - use this to make thumbnails for all the scenes, at the correct resolution
+        - perhaps this is not actually needed, we could just make a free camera and move plane tool so people can do it in whatever map they want
     - Create an EDF with retracts and flaps
     - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d
-    - Make large oval decent (model some houses )
+    - Make large oval decent (model some low-poly houses, put them or impostors of them all around, put more rows so it actually loooks like a place)
     - Do a remaster of the T28
-    - New trees - experiment with whole-branch textures+normal maps for improved performance and better appearance.
     - Make somewhere fun to fly FPV, like a racecourse
+    - Make a content repository and download system (that doesn't sound like a nightmare at all)
 - Graphics
     - Somehow make grass not jump around when camera moves, only appear/disappear.
         - Perhaps can use a system where we make a grid of points, wiggle them, then discard those which are outside of the radius.
         - Would probably be a bit slow on really large patches but in that case we could use a chunk system internally to completely ignore points a certain distance away from camera
         - Perhaps just a check for each row + col to see if it will be within distance at any point.
-    - need to get it running on old hardware (target: Intel HD 3000 on low 720p)
+    - need to get it running on old hardware (target: Intel HD 3000 on minimum 720p)
     - Come up with a setup for rendering to an intermediate viewport so we can render at lower resolution and upsample
         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.
         - (it's much simpler than adjusting the monitor resolution or whatever)